Skip to main content

 Kickoff Convening

-A multi-day institute that launches teachers into the National Board journey through deep engagement with the Architecture of Accomplished Teaching, the Five Core Propositions, and certificate-specific standards.
-Participants work side-by-side with TTC Mentors, peers from across rural Texas, and representatives from the National Board for Professional Teaching Standards.
+A multi-day institute launching teachers into the National Board journey, exploring the Architecture of Accomplished Teaching, Five Core Propositions, and certificate-specific standards alongside TTC Mentors, rural Texas peers, and National Board representatives.

 A teacher lead and guided session.